 On August 12, 1852, Thomas Henry Parsons (age 30 in Cedar Key in the 1850 census) purchased property in what would become Bayport.
 Parsons was a nephew to Maj.
 John D. Parsons (1816-1888), who later became a major property owner in Bayport.
 John Parsons is a merchant in the Annuttaliga Settlement in Benton (Hernando) County in the 1850 census.
-His home became the Bayport Hotel, which was destroyed by a fire on Oct.
-17, 1943.
+His home became the Bayport Hotel.

 An article in the Tampa Herald on August 31, 1854, reported, “Major John Parsons had expended a large amount of his means to bring this place into notice, and will not fail in his undertaking.
 He has laid the town off into lots, and will dispose of them to any one that will improve them at once.
 He has left a beautiful square of three acres in the centre of the town for a public walk, and enclosed with all the different types of trees with which our forest abounds....
 There are at present seven families living here, and, all told about sixty persons, and would be more if the people could get lumber for building purposes.
 A Hotel will soon be erected for the purpose of invalids; and the spirited contractor of the mail route will have a hack line to run from the Court House, whenever it is necessary, or desired, for the conveyence of passengers.”

 On Jan.
 7, 1853, a joint resolution of the Florida legislature relating to the establishment of a port of entry at Bayport was received by the U. S. House of Representatives.

 In 1854 a post office was established at Bay Port (the town is spelled Bay Port in official lists of post offices from 1855 and 1859, but was usually spelled Bayport on maps during this period).